-If you're planning on seeing the Northern Lights, make sure you visit Iceland between December-April.
-And for the longest days, come between May and August.
-Midsummer (the time when the sun sets doesn't really set and it stays light as day all night long) happens in June.
+If you're planning on seeing the Northern Lights, make sure you visit Iceland between November and April.
+And for the long and bright summer nights, come between May and August.
+In June, the sun never really sets and it stays bright as daylight all night long.

-2. The South and West Coast: From Reykjavik, you can either rent a car or hop on of the many tour busses, which conveniently pick you up from your hotel or hostel.
+2. The South and West Coast: From Reykjavik, you can either rent a car or hop on one of the many tour busses, which conveniently pick you up from your hotel or hostel.
 The South Coast, the West Coast and the so-called Golden Circle route are all within easy reach for a day trip.
 If you want to do "the full Walter Mitty", you could even go to Greenland and back to Reykjavik within a day (that one has to be done by plane of course).

-The East and North Coast are probably a little too far for a day trip.
+3. The East and North Coast: These regions are probably a little too far for a day trip.
 So rent a car or get a flexible bus pass to explore these regions over several days.

 All Iceland Posts at a glance

-For further inspiration for what to do in Iceland, check out my Iceland Posts Category or see them all here:
+For further inspirations on what to do in Iceland, check out my Iceland Category or see the list of all posts here:

 1. Credit cars are accepted everywhere, so there is usually no need to get cash.
 However, it is still advisable to have a some cash, for example for tipping your guide on a "free" walking tour (see next point).

-2. Tipping, on the other hand, is not expected anywhere.
-The only exception are the "free" walking tours in Reykjavík, for which you should of course tip your tour guide at the end if he or she did a good job.
+2. Tipping is generally not expected, not even in restaurants.
+The only exception are the "free" walking tours in Reykjavik, for which you should of course tip your tour guide at the end if he or she did a good job.